-Ditching the commute to and from work will save you costs spent on petrol, bus tickets etc. and give you back additional time to for your hobbies, healthy eating, sleeping, stroking a cat, playing with your kid, reading a book or do whatever you desire.
+Ditching the commute to and from work will save you money spent on petrol, bus tickets etc., and give you additional time to for your hobbies, healthy eating, sleeping, stroking your cat, playing with your kid, reading a book or doing whatever you desire.
 Some people waste hours every day on commuting due to heavy traffic or living far away.
-Adding up all that time over the course of a year you will discover that remote work means a considerable number more days of free time!
+Adding up all that time over the course of a year you will discover that remote work can help you gain back days’ worth of time!

 “Working remotely allows me to spend more time with my family because I don’t waste time commuting - which can take a lot of time in a big and crowded city.”

 There is nothing cozier than home, sweet home.
 Working in an environment you know very well, on your own terms, can be great: with coffee in your favorite mug, in a comfortable outfit, by your desk or on your cozy couch with everything you need at hand.
 You can add lovely details that will make this space more personal and warm, like pictures, decorations, candles.
 You can also improve the ergonomics of your workspace, by having a desk and a comfortable chair tailored exactly to your needs.